Registered: 1501512470 Posts: 1

 After the meal, if you suspect purging, sit with her fore 2 hours after.
 Bathroom is only allowed before a meal.
 All sport may need to stop in the early stages, and if she compulsively exercised this could be long term.

-Read up on as much information as you can get on this vile illness. __________________ Son,DX with AN, (purging type) age 13 in October 2015 , (4 months immediate inpatient) , Then FBT at home since.and making progress every day.
-He is now in good recovery, and Living life to the full like a normal teen.
-We are not completely out of the woods yet, but we can see the light at the end of the tunnel, thanks to ATDT.
+Read up on as much information as you can get on this vile illness. __________________ Son,DX with AN, (purging type) in 2015 ,had 4 months immediate inpatient,then FBT at home since.
+He is now in strong recovery, (Phase 3 ) and Living life to the full, like a "normal" teen.
+This is with thanks to ATDT.
 Hoping to get him into full recovery and remission one day at a time.
 Getting him to a much higher weight, and with a much higher calorie plan than his clinicians gave him as a target, was instrumental to getting him to the strong recovery that he is in now.
 Food is the medicine.